 ‘Connect the Words’ is another tricky virtual game to play on Google Meet.
 Participants will be divided into groups, and each group will be given a concept to explain – such as photosynthesis, Newton’s laws of motion, compound interest, etc. The first player begins the game with a word and the next has to continue with a connecting word.
 It goes on until the players have finished explaining the concept in a word each, without breaking the flow.

 The surprise lies in trying to quickly come up with a word relevant to the explanation as well as continuing the sentence with the right grammar.
-It’s hilarious, educational, and fun!
+It’s hilarious, educational, and fun, what more can you ask from online games for Google Meet.

 3.13 Heads Up!

 Heads Up!
-Is a game where a player tries to guess what word is appearing on the phone screen which is to be placed on their forehead and unseen to them..
+Is a game where a player tries to guess what word is appearing on the phone screen which is to be placed on their forehead and unseen to them.
+When you want to play it as one of the google meet activities, you will have to make sight modification so that they can’t see themselves in the screen.
 The other players who can view the screen give them hints and clues related to the word.
 The player who guesses the maximum words in the fixed time duration, wins.

 Players who provide the clues can speak, sing, or act them out.
 There are various categories such as movies, celebrities, silly accents, etc. The guesser can skip the word and go to the next one as well.